yuanfux/zero-width-lib/README.md

 </p>

 ## What's zero-width-lib
-zero-width-lib is a library for manipulating zero width characters (ZWC), which are non-printing and invisible chars.
-The common usage of ZWC includes fingerprinting confidential text, embedding hidden text and escaping from string matching (i.e. regex)...The lib is inspired by this great [medium article](https://medium.com/@umpox/be-careful-what-you-copy-invisibly-inserting-usernames-into-text-with-zero-width-characters-18b4e6f17b66) and mainly got the following features.
+Zero-width-lib is a library for manipulating zero width characters (ZWC), which are non-printing and invisible chars.
+The common usage of ZWC includes fingerprinting confidential text, embedding hidden text and escaping from string matching (i.e. regex)...
+The lib is inspired by this great [medium article](https://medium.com/@umpox/be-careful-what-you-copy-invisibly-inserting-usernames-into-text-with-zero-width-characters-18b4e6f17b66) and mainly got the following features.

 1. 😆support full width Unicode chars & cover full test case
 2. 0️⃣dependencies & small implementation (570 bytes)